pyladies/info/README.md

 **Can PyLadies sponsor our conference or event?**

 We're unable to provide financial sponsorship to events.
+However PyLadies can assist in community sponsorship.
+Please open an issue using the sponsorship  template.

 **My company would like to host PyLadies meetup at our office.**